sixach/wp-block-components/README.md

 # Sixa Components

-This packages includes a library of generic sixa specific React components to be used for creating common UI elements shared between screens and features of the WordPress editor and dashboard.
+This package includes a library of generic sixa specific React components to be used for creating common UI elements shared between screens and features of the WordPress editor and dashboard.

 ## Installation